 Subsequent to the formal founding of the Project in 2006, the Project focused on ensuring that the requirements and systems established actually operate effectively and efficiently in practice - in particular, by having all member Institutes undergo a full self-assessment and review of their qualifications under the oversight of the Oversight Committee.
-This permitted the Project to refine its requirements for membership and the compliance and oversight processes to make them "fit for purpose" when seeking new members.
-Consequently, the Project did not actively begin to seek new members until after these change management processes had been completed towards the end of the last decade.
+A further review process was completed in 2018-19 of all Participating Institutes.
+This permitted the Project to refine its requirements for membership and the quality assurance and oversight processes to make them "fit for purpose" when seeking new members..

-The primary barriers to new members to the Common Content Project from accountancy bodies from other EU member states and from other developed countries have been the following issues:
+The primary barriers to new members to the PAEE from accountancy bodies from other EU member states and from other developed countries have been the following issues: